OpenWaterFoundation/owf-model-swsi/doc-user-mkdocs-project/docs/appendix-g/use-case-babbitt-indicators.md

 Why not just let the State of Colorado run the analysis and use their output data?

-1. The State may not publish the full SWSI and results (although this could be improved in the future to support wider use of the results).
+1. The State typically does not publish the full SWSI results (although this could be improved in the future to support wider use of the results).
 2. Running the analysis locally allows the workflow to be enhanced for additional input and output, including additional basins, information products, and integrations.